Denver Nuggets Injury Report: Will Nikola Jokic Play Against Lakers Tonight? Deets Inside

 When And Where To Watch

-Jamal Murray has averaged 20.2 points, 4.9 assists, and 4.4 rebounds in 23 games versus the Lakers in his career.
+In his 23 games against the Lakers, Jamal Murray has consistently delivered an average of 20.2 points, 4.9 assists, and 4.4 rebounds.

 Injury Report